Standards-based grading (SBG) is an innovative educational practice that helps increase learning in the classroom.

 Figure 4: Adapting Instruction to Student Learning

-Learning Targets Enable Student Ownership
+Learning Targets and Rubrics Enable Ownership

-Learning targets are written in language understandable by students.
+Learning targets are written in student-friendly language.

 A typical rubric is shown in Figure 5.